risingwavelabs/risingwave-docs-legacy/docs/ingestion-overview.md

 - [Kinesis](./create-source/create-source-kinesis.md)
 - [Pulsar](./create-source/create-source-pulsar.md)

-RisingWave provides connectors for these sources.
-Click the links above to learn about how to ingest data from the sources.

-You need to use the `CREATE SOURCE` command to establish a connection to these sources.
+For most of the data sources, you can create either a materialized or non-materialized connection.

-### Data formats
+### Supported data formats

-RisingWave supports ingesting data in these formats:

-- Protobuf
-- Avro
-- JSON
+To learn about the supported data formats, see [Data formats](./sql/commands/sql-create-source.md#supported-formats).

 ## Insert data to tables

-As a database, RisingWave supports inserting data using the `INSERT INTO VALUES` command.
-For syntax and parameters, see [INSERT](sql/commands/sql-insert.md).
+As a database, RisingWave supports creating tables ([`CREATE TABLE`](./sql/commands/sql-create-table.md)) and inserting data to tables ([`INSERT`](./sql/commands/sql-insert.md)).